At the end of 2020, I wrote an essay about how much I miss the cinema. Here's the article.

 I wrote A Good Bullet in 2013.
 It disappeared without a trace but I was quite proud of it.
 Now I feel about it the way I imagine I'd feel about a really, really sincere tattoo: it suits me less the older I get.
+It's also full of profound admiration for people like Louis CK, which hasn't aged well.

 You can read the whole thing by clicking on the PDF below.